Chile Passport Ranking

-The Chilean passport currently ranks on the 15th place according to the Guide visa index.
+The Chilean passport currently ranks on the 15th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 174 countries.
 With a high mobility score it is one of the more desirable passports in the world.
 Chilean passport holders have visa-free access and visas on arrival to countries such as the United Kingdom, United Arab Emirates, Russia, United States and the entire European Union.
 This allows almost instant travel opportunities worldwide.
 Chilean passport holders do however require a visa to enter about 52 destinations in the world.
 Some countries where a visa is required are China, India and Kuwait.

 The Republic of Chile is the 7th largest country in South America, consisting of 16 regions.
 The most important provinces are Santiago, Valparaíso and Biobío.
 The nation is situated in South America bordering the countries of Argentina, Bolivia and Peru.
 Chile has a surface area of 756,096 square kilometers.
 Its climate is mostly temperate with Mediterranean type climate in the central region and cool climate in the south.
 Its terrain varies as well from low coastal mountains to fertile valleys and the rugged Andes.